 In 2020, the Company purchased a parcel of land with improvement located in Sta.
 Manila amounting to Php 127 million.
-The Company commissioned a third-party appraiser to revaluate the property which valued the property amounting to Php 169.3 million in 2023 from Php 168.2 million in 2022.
+The Company commissioned a third-party appraiser to revaluate the property which valued the property amounting to Php 176.0 million in 2024 from Php 169.3 million in 2023.
+Additional investment property was acquired in 2024 amounting to Php 97.1 million.